ZFITTER 1985-2013: Electroweak virtual corrections

-The first applications of the calculations of weak corrections by the Dubna group were applied, together with N. Shumeiko, to deep-inelastic scattering; see e.g. \cite{Bardin:1978gd,Bardin:1979qy}.
-There were close relations to the NA-4 experiment at CERN with JINR participation.
+The first applications of the calculations of weak corrections by the Dubna group were applied, together with N. Shumeiko, to deep-inelastic scattering; see e.g. \cite{Bardin:1978gd,Bardin:1979qy}, based on the close relations to the NA-4 experiment at CERN with JINR participation.
 The form factors $\rho$ and $\kappa$ are simply related to the one-loop form factors introduced in the original renormalization articles by Bardin and Fedorenko (1978) \cite{Bardin:30845,Bardin:30846,Bardin:11461} and Bardin, Christova, Fedorenko (1980) \cite{Bardin:1980fe,Bardin:1981sv}:

 {The corresponding relations of form factors $F_{ij}$ and the $Z$ boson matrix element are:}